 “Well, I don’t know what will happen now.
 We’ve got some difficult days ahead.
 But it doesn’t matter to me now.
 Because I’ve been to the mountaintop.
 And I don’t mind.
 Like anybody, I would like to live a long life.
 Longevity has its place.
 But I’m not concerned about that now.
 I just want to do God’s will.
 And He’s allowed me to go up to the mountain.
 And I’ve looked over.
 And I’ve seen the Promised Land.
 I may not get there with you.
 But I want you to know tonight, that we, as a people, will get to the Promised Land.
 And I’m happy, tonight.
 I’m not worried about anything.
 I’m not fearing any man.
 Mine eyes have seen the glory of the coming of the Lord.”

 While it is clear that we have not yet reached the “Promised Land” and there is still much work to be done, no one can doubt that our country has come a long way toward achieving the “dream” envisioned by Dr. King.
 Especially, for those of us who were children of the 1960’s, we can attest to how the pursuit that “dream” has reshaped our government, our courthouse, and all almost all facets of life.
 While celebrating African American History Month, we stand in awe and are grateful for the peaceful revolution championed by Dr. King.

-* John P. Paone, Jr. is an attorney practicing divorce and family law with the Law Office of Paone, Zaleski, Brown & Murray at 120 Maple Avenue, Red Bank.
+* John P. Paone, Jr. is an attorney practicing divorce and family law with the Law Office of Paone Zaleski & Murphy.